p-org/peasy-ide-vscode/Docs/docs/gettingStarted.md

 Follow the [Installing P](https://p-org.github.io/P/getstarted/install/) page to install P based on the platform you are using

+!!! note

+    Make sure that you intalled the right version of P (i.e., version >= 2.0.15)

 **Installing VS Code**

 Follow the [VS Code](https://code.visualstudio.com/docs) documentation to download and install VS Code based on the platform you are using

+!!! note

+    Make sure that you intalled the right version of VS Code (i.e., version >= 1.78.0)

 **Installing PEasy**